 When browsing for jobs, it’s important to look beyond the job title and pay close attention to the actual job description.
 Do the tasks and responsibilities listed sound more like the work of a UX designer or a UI designer?
 Does it sound like the role combines both, or is the owner of the job ad just mistaking UX for UI or vice versa?

-If you’re interested in both UX and UI design, you might be wondering which course to take.
+If you’re interested in both UX and UI design, you might be wondering which program to take.
 Let’s consider your options now.

-Which course should I take—UX or UI design?
+Which program should I take—UX or UI design?

 5. Career overview: Web developer